 The 1959 Legislative Assembly general election was held on 30 May to elect 51 members into the Legislative Assembly following the dissolution of the assembly on 31 March.
-This general election was the first held under the 1958 State of Singapore Constitution.
+This general election was to bring into effect the 1958 State of Singapore Constitution.
 Replacing the Rendel Constitution, which came into force on 8 February 1955, the 1958 constitution provided Singapore with the status of a self-governing state with its own Yang di-Pertuan Negara or head of state as well as full control over the Legislative Assembly.
 Matters over internal security and the defence of Singapore, however, were still under the purview of the British.

 Following nomination day on 25 April, a total of 194 candidates submitted their bids to contest for the 51 Legislative Assembly seats.
 Thirty-five candidates were independents while the remaining 159 candidates were fielded by 13 political parties.
 The contesting parties were the People’s Action Party (51 candidates), Singapore People’s Alliance (39 candidates), Liberal Socialists (32 candidates), United Malays National Organisation (8 candidates), Malayan Chinese Association (5 candidates), Party Rakyat (4 candidates), Citizens’ Party (5 candidates), Labour Front (3 candidates), Singapore Malay Union (3 candidates), Workers’ Party (3 candidates), Katong United Residents’ Association (2 candidates), Pan-Malayan Islamic Party (3 candidates) and the Malayan Indian Congress (2 candidates).